Danny took his first tango class at the age of fifty. He is a graduate and a trained teacher.

 in Buenos Aires, where he learned that he was the only UK dancer ever to have taught and

-performed in the Cap Fed, and probably in Argentina.
+performed in Buenos Aires, and probably in Argentina.
 As one member of the audience

 (a relative of Che Guevara, apparently) put it, after a performance: